 Adopt or shop responsibly: Breeding, rescue, and my evolution

-This article was first published in July 2022 and last updated with a few small tweaks in November 2023.
+This article was first published in July 2022 and last tweaked in November 2023.

 One of the most polarizing conversations I’ve noticed as a dog owner is the discussion about where to get your pet.
-Should you “adopt” from a shelter or should you “shop” from a breeder?
+Should you “adopt” from a shelter or “shop” from a breeder?

 The way I see it: You can be a responsible owner and get your dog from a shelter or rescue… and you can also be a responsible owner and get your dog from a breeder.
 These things are not mutually exclusive.

-Here’s my attempt to distill the complex “adopt or shop” topic into a digestible article based on personal experience, research, and general dog-world learning!
-(I’ve put together another article about how I suggest friends should get their next dog depending on their preferences, lifestyle factors, and more, too.)
+Here’s my attempt to distill the complex “adopt or shop” topic into a digestible article based on personal experience, research, and general dog-world learning.
+(I wrote another article about how I suggest friends should get their next dog depending on their preferences, lifestyle factors, and more, too.)

 My forever disclaimer